Astro's Playroom: Gameplay

 Three types of collectables exist within each world: coins, puzzle pieces, and artifacts.
-Coins collected can be used at a gacha machine in PlayStation Labo to potentially obtain collectable in-game figurines as well as more puzzle pieces and artifacts.
+Coins collected from collecting and defeating enemies can be used at a gacha machine in PlayStation Labo to potentially obtain collectable in-game figurines as well as more puzzle pieces and artifacts.
 Puzzle pieces are used to fill in a PlayStation mural that adorns the walls of the PlayStation Labo area.
 Finally, artifacts are 3D rendered representations of real-world objects from the history of PlayStation, such as consoles, controllers, and accessories.
 When collected, the player is able to examine them by moving the DualSense controller around and interact with them using the touchpad or built-in microphone.
 Artifacts are stored in PlayStation Labo where Astro Bot (and many other robots) can later interact with them by punching or jumping on them.

 At the end of each world, there is an area inspired by the startup sequences of the previous four PlayStation home consoles, where the player receives an artifact of the respective console as a reward for completing the world.
 Once all four worlds have been completed, a secret fifth world opens up called 1994 Throwback, in which Astro Bot must complete a boss fight inspired by the T-Rex tech demo from the original PlayStation's first demo disc.
 Once the T-Rex has been defeated, the credits roll and the player is rewarded with artifacts from the PlayStation 5 era, including the DualSense controller and the PlayStation 5 console itself.

+In anticipation for the release of Astro Bot, Astro's Playroom received several updates throughout 2024 to promote the upcoming launch.
+These include new gacha prizes that add new artifacts to the PlayStation Labo room for PlayStation 5 hardware released since the original release of Astro's Playroom (the slim model of the PlayStation 5, the DualSense Edge, Access controller, PlayStation Portal, and the PlayStation VR2 and its associated "Sense" controllers).
+These are stored in a new room below the PlayStation Labo room called the "Secret Labo".
+Within the Secret Labo, a portal to preorder Astro Bot can be found (prior to the launch of Astro Bot the portal led to a countdown to the midnight release of Astro Bot on Sept.
+6).
+Additionally special "VIP bots" were hidden in each world that can be rescued by completing a specific series of actions unique to each bot.
+The VIP bots are themed around Gran Turismo, Returnal, The Old Hunters downloadable content for Bloodborne and Ape Escape, and will appear in the portal room when rescued.
+Furthermore, rescuing these bots will also make them available to rescue and add to the player's rescued bots at the crash site in Astro Bot.